Event Scheduling Guidelines

 Please read this entire page before continuing to our proposal submission form below.

-The Firestorm Community Space is available for meetings, classes, workshops, fundraisers, author events (please read Authors and Readings below), activist report-backs and presentations, film screenings, and most anything else you can dream up to enlighten, empower, and entertain our community!
+Firestorm makes space available for meetings, classes, workshops, fundraisers, author events, community organizing, presentations, film screenings, and other programming to enlighten, empower, and entertain our community!

-As both a worker-owned co-operative that has a financial bottom line, and an anarchist project rooted in principles of mutual aid rather than charity, we also value community support for US!
-Accessible space and grassroots programming at Firestorm is only possible due to the generous support of our Community Sustainers.
-We ask that event hosts make themselves aware of our sustainers program (more info here) and encourage their attendees to support our co-op through participation and/or patronage of our bookstore.
+As both a worker-owned co-operative that has a financial bottom line, and an anarchist project rooted in principles of mutual aid rather than charity, we also value community support of our project!
+Accessible space and grassroots programming at Firestorm are only possible due to the generous support of our Community Sustainers.
+We ask that event hosts make themselves aware of our sustainers program and encourage their attendees to support our co-op through participation and/or patronage of our bookstore.
 Doing so can help to keep this free community space free and thriving for years to come!

 Accessibility

 Masks are still required at Firestorm.
-We provide free disposable masks at the front door and occasionally have a supply of free KN95s and N95s.
+We provide free disposable masks at the front door and occasionally have free KN95s and N95s.

 Content Warnings